Manufacturing a Product in a Supply Chain

 Finally, product manufacturing—like every other process in the supply chain—involves plenty of coordination, collaboration and decision-making.
 A robust organization constantly motivates itself to improve speed, raise quality and lower costs as it turns raw materials into finished goods ready for use.

 Learn About the Process of Manufacturing a Product

-When you enroll in the Supply Chain Management master’s program at Elmhurst College, you will join a cohort that meets on campus one evening a week with faculty members who are experts in their field.
+When you enroll in the Supply Chain Management master’s program at Elmhurst University, you will join a cohort that meets on campus one evening a week with faculty members who are experts in their field.
 You’ll increase your aptitude for today’s—and tomorrow’s—business environment by taking a deep dive into manufacturing, sourcing and purchasing, logistics and more.